Mandala Capital’s Sector Specialist, Hiten Varia, breaks down the Art and Science of Sales – in terms of business-to-business (B2B) transactions.

-The most successful companies are those whose Sales and Marketing teams are well-trained in today’s science-based principles.
-In fact, following these principles has become the new imperative for success in today’s disruption-driven, fast changing, highly competitive business landscape.
+The need for making the entire Sales process more predictable, timely, and outcome-based at every stage is leading to an increased application of a more scientific approach.
+The most successful companies are those with a well-trained Sales and Marketing team in today’s science-based principles.
+In fact, following these principles have become imperative for success in the current disruption-driven, fast changing, highly competitive business landscape.

 Demystifying the Sales Process

-- Adopting and implementing a consistent Sales Methodology
+• Adopting and implementing a consistent Sales Methodology

-- Better articulation of your differentiating Value Proposition
+• Better articulation of your differentiating Value Proposition

-- Standardized methods for managing and reporting on pipeline activity
+• Standardized methods for managing and reporting on pipeline activity

-- Trained Support services
+• Trained Support services

 The core process of Sales engagement methodology involves three stages:

-- Market Analysis and demand generation to get an improved customer target list;
+1. Market Analysis and demand generation to get an improved customer target list;

-- A rigorous Account Planning (or Prospect Planning) process to distil the opportunities; and,
+2. A rigorous Account Planning (or Prospect Planning) process to distil the opportunities; and,

-- Opportunity Planning to ensure faster realization of your desired outcomes.
+3. Opportunity Planning to ensure faster realization of your desired outcomes.

 Market Analysis requires structured segmenting of the market(s) you are targeting based on measurable criteria.
-It also involves mapping the overview of the opportunity based on business size, growth, share, and profitability.
+This also involves mapping the overview of the opportunities based on business size, growth, share, and profitability.
 This would be followed by an analysis of potential competition to get the leads.
 You’ll find that your lead-generation process will become very predictable if you take a systematic three-step approach of prospecting, nurturing and pipelining.

 Essential Tools of the Scientific Sales Process

-A customer will only buy a solution when the need for it is articulated by himself.
-That’s why it is critically important to make the customer internalize the problem – the problem as you have framed it for him -- before he buys in to the solution.
-Lead him there by asking the right questions -- strive to elicit useful responses on the implications of allowing his current problem to persist; and show him the payoff from the solution you are offering.
+A customer will only buy a solution when the need for it is articulated or realised by himself.
+That’s why it is critically important to make the customer internalize the problem – the problem as you have presented to him – before he buys in to the solution.
+Lead him there by asking the right questions – striving to elicit useful responses by the implications of allowing his current problem to persist; and showing him the payoff from the solution which you are offering.

 • Is the customer going to buy?

-- How far along is this opportunity?
+• How far along is this opportunity?

-- Is our offering attractive to the customer?
+• Is our offering attractive to the customer?

-- Can we win?
+• Can we win?

-- Is it worth winning?
+• Is it worth winning?

 Some useful tactics that can be used for competitive positioning include:

-- Preemptive -- Use this when you are first.
-Make the implicit problem explicit for the customer.
-And work jointly with the customer to provide the solution while helping the customer realize the business impact of the solution.
+Pre-emptive → Use this when you are “first.”
+Make the implicit problem explicit for the customer and work jointly with the customer to provide the solution while helping the customer realize the business impact of the solution.

-- Frontal -- This is a head-to-head confrontation approach, and hence to be used only when one has very clear advantage over the competition.
+Frontal → This is a head-to-head confrontation approach, and hence to be used only when one has very clear advantage over the competition.

-- Flanking -- Flanking is the tactic used when one is behind the competition, and the approach involves changing the rules of the game.
+Flanking → Flanking is the tactic used when one is behind the competition, and the approach involves changing the rules of the game.

-- Divide and Conquer – This is a fall back strategy to contain the competition.
+Divide and Conquer → This is a fall back strategy to contain the competition.
 Your best approach involves making the deal subdivided to get a foothold to beat the competition.

-- Delay -- This is also a fall back strategy when one is losing (to stall the competition).
+Delay → This is also a fall back strategy when one is losing (to stall the competition).

 Developing a solid Engagement Plan involves defining specific activities with clear responsibilities and timelines.
-A great Sales team wins when the leader effectively guides the customer throughout the buying process but allows his sales team to be perceived as the facilitator.
+A great Sales team wins when the leader effectively guides the customer throughout the buying process but allows his Sales team to be perceived as the facilitator.
 Showing such “bench depth” through a successful Engagement Plan results in order materialization, and increased life of the sales cycle (i.e., more follow-on business opportunities), because deeper trust has been attained.

-- Ensure your negotiation is driven by value(s), and that all the opportunities for the customer are identified.
+• Ensure your negotiation is driven by value(s), and that all the opportunities for the customer are identified.

-- Hold strong to both flexibility and reasonableness; do not let emotions get in the way.
+• Hold strong to both flexibility and reasonableness; do not let emotions get in the way.

-- Establish trust between the negotiating parties and deepen it as you go along by being honest and forthright.
+• Establish trust between the negotiating parties and deepen it as you go along by being honest and forthright.

-- Always be prepared.
+• Always be prepared.
 Solid preparation is paramount in all successful negotiations.
 That means setting the goals and objectives, being clear about what each side wants, and understanding both the implicit and explicit needs that are being discussed.

-Beyond these principles, as we have learnt through our experience at EFRAC, it is also important to think through -- in advance -- about the various options that could come into play if the desired outcome is not reached.
+Beyond these principles, as we have learnt through our experience at EFRAC, it is also important to think through – in advance – about the various options that could come into play if the desired outcome is not reached.
 Be able to discern when it makes sense to walk away, when it makes sense to agree, and the possible relationship value that can be created through a little bit of give-and-take.

-What I’ve shared is a high-level overview of the essential elements to focus on for making your Sales process more scientific.
-Institutionalizing such behavior also benefits from continuous deployment of the widely adopted “PDCA” approach to process improvement: Plan.
+This article is a high-level overview of the essential elements to focus on for making your Sales process more “scientific.”
+Institutionalizing such behaviour benefits from the continuous deployment of the widely adopted PDCA (Plan.
 Do.
 Check.
-Act.
-Fortunately, software programs like Salesforce enable this PDCA process natively, and are now widely adopted by large and small enterprises, so getting started is relatively easy.
+Act.) approach which processes improvement.

 To make all this happen, you just need to start, then continuously improve.
 For help getting started on applying the above principles to make your Sales process more scientific and effective, just remember the famous quote by Zig Ziglar: